 It is part of the Red Sea Riviera so travel to Dahab is astonishingly convenient given its secluded feel.
-If you’re planning to include Dahab in your Egypt vacation package but rather travel independently, we will show you how to get there in style.
+If you’re planning to include Dahab in one of our Egypt vacation packages, then you have nothing to worry about because we will get you to Dahab in comfort and style.

-Are you wondering how to travel to and from Dahab?
+Are you wondering how to travel to Dahab?
 Dahab is a town in Egypt just north of Sharm el-Sheikh and near the southern tip of Sinai.
-That means that like those other communities, Dahab is a tourist-friendly vacation resort.
+That means that like those other communities, Dahab is a tourist-friendly vacation resort town.

-Dahab was once fairly isolated but only recently has been made into a commercial resort attraction among other things because of its great marine life.
+Dahab was once fairly isolated but has more recently grown into a commercial resort attraction among other things, largely because of its great marine life.

 The North and South Side of Dahab